StratifyLabs/StratifyLabs.github.io/_posts/2013-10-02-Tips-A-FIFO-Buffer-Implementation.md

 category : Embedded Design Tips
 tagline: Embedded Design
 tags : [embedded, fifo, uart, serial, microcontroller, programming, popular]
+ad:
+  title: "Get the CoAction Hero with Stratify OS pre-installed"
+  description: "Stratify OS pre-installed means simple development with powerful features using just a USB cable."
+  image: "coaction-hero-production-ad.png"
+  link: "/hardware/coaction-hero/?utm_source=blog&utm_campaign=stratify_coaction_hero&utm_medium=ad&utm_content=a"
 ---

 <img class="post_image_tall" src="{{ BASE_PATH }}/images/fifo.svg" />
 A FIFO buffer is a useful way of storing data that arrives to a microcontroller peripheral asynchronously but cannot be read immediately.
 One example is storing bytes incoming on a UART.
 Buffering the bytes eases the real-time requirements for the embedded firmware.

 A FIFO buffer stores data on a first-in, first-out basis.
 The storage structure is typically an array of contiguous memory.
 Data is written to the "head" of the buffer and read from the "tail".
 When the head or tail reach the end of the memory array, it wraps around to the beginning.
 If the tail runs in to the head, the buffer is empty.
 But if the head runs in to the tail, the implementation must define if the oldest data is discarded or the write does not complete.
 In the example below, data is never discarded.

 ## General Implementation

 The code below shows a general implementation of a FIFO buffer.
 The code assumes an overflow condition is not allowed (that is when the head meets the tail, the buffer is full and no more data can be written).

 {% highlight CPP %}